TWALL9/hags-to-riches/episodes/ep08 - split the party.md

-# salphonse in the grand ward (aka louis vitton sidewalks)
+# Salphonse in the grand ward (aka louis vitton sidewalks)
 - salphonse and kay are lead there by Some Dude
 - Salphonse gettin wined and dined with Joe Rogan Elk Meat Fantasy Burritos
 	- burrito in one hand and bottle of wine in the other
 - after waiting, Salphonse is taken to see two snakey people
 	- Anush -> mostly human (some kind of yuan-ti), he's got pet cobras
 	- Ezshezhu -> half snake lamia-naga dealio (yuan-ti malison)
+	- "pleased that you have received their summons"

 # Kay in the dock ward
 - She's here to find us a boat to sail back to Brimshambles